skip to content

 The 6th Workshop on Cosmogenic Nuclides, COSMO2024, took place at the Institute of Geology and Mineralogy from May 20 to 24, 2024.
 COSMO2024 kicked off on Monday with three workshops for young scientists.
 Over the following three days, four keynotes and 41 lectures were held in the Geo/Bio lecture hall.
 The event concluded on Friday with an excursion to the Middle Rhine Valley.
 Over 90 scientists from 22 nations took part in COSMO2024 and made this workshop in Cologne a successful event.

-KPA 011 (starting in 2024 - workshop 12th/13th November 2024)
+KPA 011 (12th/13th November 2024)

 Workshop with the topic "Integrating Qualitative and Quantitative Methods in Sustainability Research: Mutual Insights and Learning"